granek/aimhii/README.md

 -   `docker run -v $PWD:/root/aimhii/results -t granek/aimhii make run_subset` to do a test analysis on a subset of the data
 -   `docker run -v $PWD:/root/aimhii/results -t granek/aimhii make run_aimhii` to perform the full analysis from the manuscript.

-## Analyze your own data
+## Quick Start to analyze your own data:

 Running `aimhii` from a Docker container requires one step in addition to what you would normally do if it was installed directly on your computer: you have to tell docker where to find the input files, and where to put the results.
-This is done with the `--volume` option to docker.
-See below for a detailed 1.3.3.
+This is done with the "-v" option to `docker run`.
+See the below, or the [Docker documentation](https://docs.docker.com/reference/commandline/cli/#run) for details on the "-v".

--   Quick start

 The simplest way to run aimhii on your own data is:

 1. Put all the input files in one directory, for example a directory called `my_data`
 2. Move into that directory with the command `cd my_data`.
 3. Run the following command where you substitute the names of your files for the capitalized words:

         docker run -v `pwd`:`pwd` -w `pwd` -t granek/aimhii aimhii \
         GENOME INSERT ADAPTER FASTQ1 FASTQ2 \
         --outfile results.csv --plot readplot

 Here are details about the input files to `aimhii`:

 -   **GENOME:** The reference genome sequence, in FASTA format
 -   **INSERT :** The sequence of the insert, in FASTA format
 -   **ADAPTER:** The Illumina adapter sequence (see ), in FASTA
 -   **FASTQ1 :** The sequencing data (read 1 if paired-end data), in FASTQ format (can be gzipped)
 -   **FASTQ2 :** The read 2 data file (only if paired-end data), in FASTQ format (can be gzipped)

-    The `--outfile results.csv` part of the command tells aimhii to save the results table to a file named `results.csv`, in the current directory.
+The `--outfile results.csv` part of the command tells aimhii to save the results table to a file named `results.csv`, which will be generated in the current directory (you should NOT create this file).
 The `--plot readplot` part of the command tells aimhii to generate a read plot for each cluster identified, named with the prefix "readplot", and saved to the current directory.

 -   Subdirectories

+    If some of the input files are in a directory within the current directory, then you only need to modify the above command by giving the relative path.
+For example, if your fastq file named "reads.fastq.gz" is in the "data" subdirectory within the current directory, you will need to refer to it as `data/reads.fastq.gz` in the `docker run` command.

     A similar command will work if the input files are in the current directory, or directories within the current directory.
 For example if the FASTQ files are in a subdirectory call `fastq_dir`

-        docker run -v $PWD:/mydir \
+-   aimhii help

+    The following will print the "help" information for aimhii, giving details of additional commandline options.

-        -t granek/aimhii aimhii \
+        docker run -t granek/aimhii aimhii -h
-        /mydir/genome.fna \
-        /mydir/insert.fasta \
-        /mydir/adapter.fasta \
-        /mydir/fastq_dir/R1.fastq.gz \
-        /mydir/fastq_dir/R2.fastq.gz \
-        --outfile /mydir/results.csv

--   Explanation of &#x2013;volume

-    The format is `-v PATH_   If all of the input files are in the current directory, something like the following command will work, saving the results to ~results.csv` in the current directory.

 ## Advanced: Access shell in AIMHII docker container

+You can use the following command to start a shell within the aimhii container.

-`docker run -i -t granek/aimhii /bin/bash`
+    ~docker run -i -t granek/aimhii /bin/bash~

 # Pip Installation